 Where does fat go when you lose it?

 This is why dieting or fat loss plans of any kind usually involve taking in less energy than you use (no matter how it’s dressed up).
 When enough energy leaves your cells for your body to use over a longer period of time, your fat cells start to “empty.”
-An energy deficit is the only way this happens.

-When your fat cells empty out – when those water balloons shrink – the fat doesn’t literally burn, but those fat stores do get used as fuel, in a way.
+Although we use the term “fat burning” the body doesn’t literally burn it like the combustion engine in a car, but those fat stores do get used up as fuel in a slightly similar way.
 The science behind this process is sort of complicated.
-Eventually, the fat stored in your cells gets broken down into its components – carbon, hydrogen and oxygen.
+But just understand that eventually the fat stored in your cells gets broken down into its components – carbon, hydrogen and oxygen.
 What your body does not use of those chemicals, it gets rid of.
-You either breathe it out (exhaling carbon dioxide) or excrete it as water (through your urine, sweat, etc.).Starvation is NOT an effective fat loss strategy Click To Tweet
+You either breathe it out (exhaling carbon dioxide) or excrete it as water (through your urine, sweat, etc.).

 Good eating and exercise, together, burn fat